CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 This edit leans into the same classic, moody, and refined vibe that Ralph Lauren homes do so well.
 Think rich wood tones, crystal glassware, brass accents, and plaid layers that instantly feel timeless.

-I focused on three key spaces that define fall entertaining:
+I focused on three key spaces that define fall entertaining.

 1. The Bar Moment

-A well-styled bar is such a simple way to make your home feel considered.
+A well-styled bar is a simple way to make your home feel considered.
 Even if you’re not mixing cocktails every night, a designated bar setup instantly adds atmosphere.

 Vintage library bar moodboard with cut-crystal decanter and tumblers, pewter ice bucket, horn-handled bar tools, etched silver serving tray, hemstitched linen cocktail napkins, leather pull, and crystal mixing set layered over a classic wood-paneled back bar.